“Let’s go surfin’ now, everybody’s learnin’ how, come on and safari with me…”

 - A piece of cardboard, an old rewards card or something similar with a straight-edge to use for scraping

 - Print or draw simple surfboard shapes

-You can use our free printable Surf’s Up Template Set to print or trace all different kinds of boards directly onto cardstock or watercolor paper, or freehand draw your own.
+You can use our printable Surf’s Up Template Set to print or trace all different kinds of boards directly onto cardstock or watercolor paper, or freehand draw your own.